mmlacak/crochess/docs/source/libcc/ccstrutils.rst

     .. note::

-        If *optional* size is not supplied (i.e. is :c:macro:`CC_SIZE_IGNORE`), given string must be zero-terminated.
+        If *optional* size is not supplied (i.e. is :c:macro:`CC_SIZE_IGNORE`), given string must be null-terminated.

     :param str__io: *Input/output*, string to overwrite with zeros.
     :param size__d: *Optional*, maximum size to overwrite.